 Long-term elimination diets should only be recommended by specialists for a documented food allergy.
-Our National Institute of Allergy and Disease allergy Infectious food guidelines recommend against using panels of tests when evaluating for food allergy, as food-specific serum IgE test and skin prick test results may still be positive in cases where the food can be tolerated.1 The first step in an allergy assessment is typically an allergy-focused dietary history.
+Our National Institute of Allergy and Infectious Disease food allergy guidelines recommend against using panels of tests when evaluating for food allergy, as food-specific serum IgE test and skin prick test results may still be positive in cases where the food can be tolerated.
+The first step in an allergy assessment is typically an allergy-focused dietary history.
 For more on diagnosis I'd like to refer you to Jonathan Spergel's lecture in this series, Diagnosing Food Allergies in Infants and Children.